Excruciating pain occurs on one side of the head, causing the nostril and the eye on that side to water.

 A local anesthetic plus a corticosteroid given by injection into the back of the head (a procedure called a nerve block)

 Prednisone or a nerve block may be used first because they take effect more quickly.
 Then one of the other drugs is used for long-term prevention.
-Injections of a local anesthetic plus a corticosteroid must be given in the doctor's office.
+A nerve block must be done in the doctor's office.
 The other treatments can be taken at home.